Looking to integrate your learning and work experience and develop professional skills and connections?

 - meet with you regularly (every 2 weeks minimum), and

-- provide mid-term and end-of-term progress evaluations, similar to the Waterloo co-op evaluation (PDF).
+- provide mid-term and end-of-term progress evaluations, similar to the Waterloo co-op evaluation.

 - If they agree, please complete the KI Works Job Description form by April 1st.

-- We will contact your supervisor to discuss the KI Works program and the job and, in all likelihood, approve the placement.
+- We will contact your supervisor to discuss the KI Works program and the job and, in all likelihood, approve the job.

-Once the work placement is approved, what happens next?
+Once the job is approved, what happens next?

 You will be invited to enroll in a non-credit course on LEARN, to which your reflections and supervisor evaluations will be uploaded.
 There will be more information about deadlines and instructions on the LEARN site, but the rough timeline looks like: